Med-ami/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. A to Z: Replace all characters A and c from input to Z and e respectively.
 + tr Ac Ze

+20. Without C, you would live in hiago : Create a script that removes all letters c and C from input.
++ tr -d 'Cc'